 Back to My A-Game

 The next work day, I was on my A-game.
 I swooped in wearing my Eva Longoria cape blazer, which makes me feel a little like a super hero and matching Eva black pants and printed blouse.
-(I don’t have a picture of myself at work but here’s a picture of that outfit when I interviewed New Kid on the Block, Joey McIntyre, back in March.)
+(I don’t have a picture of myself at work but here’s a picture of that outfit when I wore it last September to a retreat for healthcare leaders in Illinois.
+I also wore it when I interviewed New Kid on the Block, Joey McIntyre.)

 A Plea For Compassion